Please note that Tapas no longer supports Internet Explorer.

 “Isn’t he a merchant?”
 Earning money by buying things.
 It sounded silly, a merchant’s job that is.

+He crossed his arms.
 “That’s right.”

-“Esther, you mixed your thoughts again.”
+“Esther, you mixed your thoughts again,” he pointed out.

-“Kids!”
+“Children!”
 My mom called to us.
-“Dinner’s ready.”
+“Dinner’s ready!”

-Invited to my first ever birthday party and Esther’s fourteenth were: my parents, Karrie’s parents, Karrie and Eric.
+Invited to my first ever birthday party and Esther’s fourteenth, were: my parents, Karrie’s parents, Karrie and Eric.
 Their smiling faces radiated warmth as I took it in.
-All these people had gathered together for my sake.
+All these people had gathered together for my sake?

 The sun streamed through the frosty windows, spreading itself across the room.
 Not a single speck of dust was to be seen in the air as chatter and jovial voices layered on top of each other.
 Like exhale in cold winter air, the dishes disappeared at a remarkable pace.
-It was time for the main dish.
+Then it was time for the main dish.
 Mom’s homemade cake.

+My heart felt ticklish.
 It looked just like the ones I saw through that window.

-My heart felt ticklish.
+Karrie was the first to say something.
 “Congratulations Esther!
 May the Goddess bless you!”
 Yeah, no thanks.
 If the Goddess could actually leave me be, then that would be great.

 “Oh, you’re right!
 How hind-sighted of me!”